rustunit/rustunit.github.io/content/blog/2024/12-30-bevy-mobile-framerate/index.md

 In this short post we talk about how to balance the two and how to adapt the balance based on your specific apps needs.

-We will also find out why the default settings of Bevy on mobile used to lead to the worrysome statistics in the xcode debugger you see on the right - indicating that we run at ∞ fps and using 200% CPU 🥵.
+We will also find out why the default settings of Bevy on mobile used to lead to the worrisome statistics in the xcode debugger you see on the right - indicating that we run at ∞ fps and using 200% CPU 🥵.

 # Why mobile has to be treated differently